metagame-xyz/evm-translator/CONTRIBUTE.md

 ## What we need from you

 If you're here, you likely understand the power and potential of evm-translator to create human readable interpretations of ethereum transactions.
 We have the infrastructure in place to elegantly interpret transactions from nearly every contract deployed to the chain.
-However, **we still need lots of contract-specific interpretations** to improve our coverage and close our blind spots.
+However, **we still need lots of contract-specific interpretations** to improve coverage.
 That's where you come in.

-We've set up a [Wonder bounty board](https://app.wonderverse.xyz/organization/Metagame/boards) with ~$5k USDC of bounties across 50+ contracts waiting to be interpreted.
+We've set up a [Wonder bounty board](https://app.wonderverse.xyz/organization/Metagame/boards) with ~$5k USDC of bounties across ~50 contracts waiting to be interpreted.

 Note: Once you've claimed a task, you'll have 24 hours to submit your work for it.
 This makes sure other folks have a chance to claim and do the task if it's not an immediate priority for you.